mvolkmann/blog/src/warp.md

 Entering a shell command creates a new "block".

 Blocks are divided by thin horizontal lines.
-By default there is a lot of vertical space on both sizes of these lines.
+By default there is some vertical space on both sizes of the lines.
-To remove the space, open Settings, select Appearance, and toggle on "Compact mode".
+To remove this space, open Settings, select Appearance, and toggle the "Compact mode" option to be on.

 There are two ways to select a previous block:

 1. Scroll up until it is visible and click it.
-2. Click any block and using the up and down arrow keys to navigate to it.
+2. Click any block and use the up and down arrow keys to navigate to it.

+There are many commands that operate on a block.
-To perform an action on a block, right-click it or click the vertical ellipsis in the upper-right corner of the block.
+To execute such a command, block, right-click anywhere in the block or click the vertical ellipsis in the upper-right corner of the block.

-Block actions include:
+Block commands include:

 - Copy Command
 - Copy Output
-- Copy Both
+- Copy Both (the command and its output)
 - Create Permalink...
 - Copy Prompt
 - Copy Working Directory